International Citizens Insurance Logo

 Ayurveda seeks to bring balance to the human body through nutrition, herbs, physical therapies like massage and yoga, and meditation.
 Ayurvedic treatment is based on the concept of balance and interconnectedness.

-Ayurveda is focused on the balance of a person’s doshas, which refers to three different energies within the human body.
-These three energies are tied to mental, physical and emotional health and, when out of balance, cause disease or illness.
+Ayurveda is focused on the balance of a person’s doshas, which refer to three different energies within the human body.
+These three energies are tied to mental, physical, and emotional health and, when out of balance, cause disease or illness.

 The three Ayurvedic doshas are: